Hasan-aga/secure-orthanc/README.md

 ###
 docker-compose.yml
 	- create a mariadb container
-	- add new volume for the keyfile
+	- add new volume for the keyfile ok
-	- add new volume for mariadb cnf
+	- add new volume for mariadb cnf ok
+	- the db can be saved via orthanc volume

 ```
   mariadb: